Investing in AI Demand Letters for Your Personal Injury Practice?

 Keep in mind that the projections of case value also consider the potentially unsupported economic damage evaluations discussed above and compare those to cases with expert witnesses supporting those economic damages.

-There are potentially very negative consequences to having this data in a demand letter, and the client's file.
+Beyond this potentially being construed by a state bar as a misrepresentation in an insurance claim, there are potentially very negative consequences to having this data in a demand letter, and the client's file.
 Lawyers should be concerned that if an average claim value is generated by AI in the demand letter based upon a large data set (potentially from other parts of the United States and with other lawyers), and the lawyer fails to achieve that financial outcome, whether the lawyer will be subject to a malpractice claim or an ethics complaint if the lawyer pushes a client toward settlement for less than AI’s stated claim value.
 With AI providing a case value based upon the outcome of all lawyers, that determination provides objective proof in the client's file, that any lawyer failing to obtain that outcome settled for less than the claim was worth.
 At best, the customer reviews for your law firm probably won’t help you secure future clients.

 Case outcomes can make a significant difference in the offer if you have a positive history.
 For that reason, there is a section in Settlement Intelligence for lawyer to highlight each lawyer’s recent verdicts and settlements, as you may have information about your trial and arbitration history that is outside the insurer’s internal or external database that could be important to the evaluation of your claims.
 What we don't do, is project a value when your knowledge of the client, case facts, venue and professional history are the best determinants of the correct claim value.